The-Geek-Freaks/Tuning-Pack-4.x/README.md

 ### Support or Contact

 You have problems with the tuning pack?
-[Discord](https://discord.gg/qrXmqSq) or write at TuningPack@MinersWin.de
+[Discord](https://discord.gg/qrXmqSq) or write at support@tuning-pack.de

 ### The old Tuning Pack 3.1